Lafayette Mayor-President Josh Guillory checks himself into rehab for alcohol, PTSD issues - NewsBreak

 Lafayette Mayor-President Josh Guillory checks himself into rehab for alcohol, PTSD issues

-Guillory reported he will be attending in-patient rehabilitation for 21 days.
-Guillory stated he will remain in contact with Lafayette City-Parish Attorney Greg Logan and Chief Administrative Officer Cydra Wingerter to continue his duties while in rehab.
+Guillory reported he will be attending in-patient rehabilitation for 21 days and stated he will remain in contact with Lafayette City-Parish Attorney Greg Logan and Chief Administrative Officer Cydra Wingerter to continue his duties while in rehab.

 Logan released a legal opinion (see below) on the matter of whether or not Guillory can officially remain in charge of the city-parish government despite being out of state for rehab.
 He notes that with modern technology, Guillory is easily reachable and is therefore not “unavailable” for day-to-day governmental duties.